uzzielperez/uzzielperez.github.io/_posts/2020-05-04-Hear-me-out.md

 ----

-I thought I'd be good at riding the waves
+I thought I'd be good at riding the waves.
 On my own I was able to do so.
 And I've found you, a spirit whose struggles were similar to mine.
 There was very little resistance.
 Who was I to not take a chance?